The No 1 Way to Protect Grass Seed

 How to Lay Polythene Sheeting

 Start by laying to cover one edge of the lawn so that the edge of the polythene is on an adjoining surface.
 You do not want the edges of the lawn to dry by having insufficient cover.
 Fix in position with stones or bricks.
 Do not scrimp as a stiff wind can get underneath and carry the whole lot away!
-See left side of image.
+See the left side of the image.

 When Should I Remove the Polythene Grass Seed Cover?